spectrocloud/librarium/content/docs/06-integrations/00-kubernetes.md

   As you build your cluster, check that the ``podCIDR`` value does not overlap with any hosts or with the service network and the ``serviceClusterIpRange`` value does not overlap with any IP ranges assigned to nodes or pods.
 For more information, refer to the [Clusters](/clusters) guide and [Cluster Deployment Errors](https://docs.spectrocloud.com/troubleshooting/cluster-deployment).

-- Manually configure a third-party OpenID Connect (OIDC) Identify Provider (IDP).
+- Manually configure a third-party OpenID Connect (OIDC) Identity Provider (IDP).
 For more information, check out [Configure Custom OIDC and RBAC](/integrations/kubernetes#configurecustomoidcandrbac).

 - Add a certificate for the Spectro Proxy pack if you want to use a reverse proxy with a Kubernetes cluster.
 For more information, refer to the [Spectro Proxy](/integrations/frp) guide.